-Procreation is a decision made between a woman and her doctor.
-The government has nothing to do with it.
+Some argue that we should blame women for overpopulating the planet.
+But this is crazy.
+First, it takes two to tango.
+And second… procreation is a decision made between a woman and her doctor.
+The government has nothing to do with this.

 “The only limits to creating a planet that future generations will be proud of are our imaginations and our social systems.
 In moving toward a better Anthropocene, the environment will be what we make it.”

 “The world population is now estimated at 7.8 billion.
 But with current industrial technologies, the Food and Agriculture Organization of the United Nations has estimated that the more than nine billion people expected by 2050 as the population nears its peak could be supported as long as necessary investments in infrastructure and conducive trade, anti-poverty and food security policies are in place.
 Who knows what will be possible with the technologies of the future?
 The important message from these rough numbers should be clear.
 There really is no such thing as a human carrying capacity.
 We are nothing at all like bacteria in a petri dish.”

 Please Donate to help keep these Resources Online!

 Together we make a difference.